AgentBillster/Nexus-FE/README.md

 # Nexus: Accessible centralized esports gaming platform

-The concept of Nexus is to create an application that enables anyone to experience the insane energy and thrill of in-person competitive esports gaming.
-With the growing demand of competitive ranked gaming the world needs a centralized platform. in other words One rank to rule them all. users will be able to create participate or spectate both rewarded and non-rewarded ranked esports events in their local community in an organized and streamlined manner.
-I aim to bring back the electric atmosphere of the old arcades and lan-battles that my father spoke of, while infusing it with the beauty of modern gaming technology.
+Nexus is an app designed to bring the energy and excitement of in-person esports to anyone, anywhere.
+It's a centralized platform that allows users to create, participate, or spectate rewarded ranked esports events in their local community.
+My goal is to recreate the electric atmosphere of old arcades and lan battles my Father spoke of while infusing it with modern gaming technology.

 ## Project Flow & Status
 Auth
-- Player can authenticate via Google.
+- Player can authenticate via Google. ✓
-- Player will build profile via onbaording slides that ask age, image, and username to use on the app.
+- Player will build profile via onbaording slides that ask age, image, and username to use on the app. ✓
-- Player presented a list of popular games with active sports organizations.
+- Player presented a list of popular games with active sports organizations. ✓
-- Player can choose a game and link actual game profile to get ranks, stats etc... send to our DB
+- Player can choose a game and link actual game profile to get ranks, stats etc... send to our DB  ✓

  dashTab1
-- Player can interact with intuitive buttonless dash that has communty driven content from players venues and captaines alike.
-- player can touch and view profiles of players and teams on feed - even challenge them if criteria met
+- player can view clans in area or create one.  ✓
+- clan creation needs streamiled way to give slan personality. emblem creation etc...
 - player can view the most popular venues nearby with any events tourny sign up boards live games and much more.

 dashtab2
  - player can not not access screen unless on premsis of a venue.
- - player can either choose to participate in w
  - player enters ranked-lobby like where you can invite free agents or your clan. or go solo
- - player can view the games being played at venue
- - player can view other players and clans at venue
+ - player can view and challenge other players and clans at venue for
  - player can ready. doing so will put at risk or challenges or random queue from our algorithm
  - player can accept or deny all games
- -

-# Implemented
-  role player:
-- Player can authenticate via Google.
-- Player are shown an onboarding section to build their profile.
-- Player can add their age, image, and username to use on the app.
-- Player are then given a list of popular games with active sports organizations.
-- Player can click on a game and it will display a page with more information on that game, almost like a profile itself.
-- Player can link their game and platform from the page (only CS implemented) then send to dash
-- Users that have no clan get sent to the clan screen in the dashboard.
-- Users can browse clans nearby in an intuitive maps view or create their own.
-- Users can view their own profile.

-  role venue:
-  - venue can authenticate via google
+ - get live game data from linked accounts

 ## Getting Started